How To Create Online Courses

 Once you've connected the service(s), course students will be able to attach files while submitting their home tasks.

-Student progress stats
+The individual students' progress stats

 To check how each student is advancing in the course, click their name in the "All Members" list or in the list of students in the group.